When Value Props Flop

 What matters to the CEO is different than what matters to the CFO or CMO, CSO etc. Very few value propositions are one-size-fits-all.
 If your messaging doesn’t speak specifically to the problem your buyer needs to be solved, then it isn’t going to be effective.

-If you want to learn about writing and using value propositions that work, Alice, our good friend, Lisa Dennis, value proposition expert, and author of Value Propositions that Sell and I have a webinar just for you.
-Watch it now.
+If you want to learn about writing and using value propositions watch this Webinar Moderated by Alice Heiman with Experts Liz Heiman and Lisa Dennis, author of Value Propositions that Sell

 Latest posts by Liz Heiman (see all)